theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/Unit3_Sprint1.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+  A code review helps ensure new insight from existing knowledge.
+The most important part is identifying obvious logic errors.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

+  Containers are an object that holds a number of other objects.
+They provide a way to access the contained objects and to iterate over them.
+Examples built-in containers include tuple, list, set, dict.
 ​
 Answer both of these questions (baseline ~5 sentences) here in text.
 ​